-For file based tables of reasonable size, processing time can be greatly enhanced under Windows TM or some flavor of UNIX or Linux by using the technique of "file mapping", in which a file is processed as if it were entirely in memory.
-Mapping is specified when creating the table by the use of the MAPPED=YES option.
+For file-based tables of reasonable size, processing time can be greatly enhanced under WindowsTM or some flavor of UNIX or Linux by using the technique of "file mapping", in which a file is processed as if it were entirely in memory.
+Mapping is specified when creating the table using the MAPPED=YES option.
 This does not apply to tables not handled by system I/O functions (XML and INI).